MeganTM/MeganTM.github.io/index.md

 ## About Me

 I am a recent graduate of the Atmospheric and Oceanic Sciences PhD program at the University of Colorado Boulder.
 I study firn processes on the Antarctic and Greenland Ice Sheets and am interested in better understanding the interactions between the atmosphere and the surface of ice sheets.
-I use a combination of observations, remote sensing, and models to draw connections between climate and firn.
+To draw connections between the atmosphere and firn, I use a combination of observations, remote sensing, and models.

 [Curriculum vitae](./Thompson-Munson_Megan_CV.pdf) (updated 24 July 2024)